The Chronicle of Christmas

 I want to wish each and every one of you the best of your Holiday Season and a very Merry Christmas.
 This is always a time of year when we all treat each other like we should all the time.
 The spirit of the Holidays warms my heart and I hope it does yours too.
 Enjoy!
 The Chronicle of Christmas

 Starting in the 1600’s

 1600’s: The Puritans made it illegal to mention St. Nicolas’ name.
-In fact, is was also illegal to exchange gifts, light a candle, or sing Christmas carols.
+Therefore it was also illegal to exchange gifts, light a candle, or sing Christmas carols.

 17th century: Dutch immigrants brought with them the legend of Sinter Klaas.

 1773: Santa first appeared in the media as St. A Claus.

 1804: The New York Historical Society was founded with St. Nicolas as its patron saint.
 And then members engaged in the Dutch practice of gift-giving at Christmas.

 1809: Washington Irving, writing under the pseudonym Diedrich Knickerbocker, included Saint Nicolas in his book “A History of New York.”
 Nicolas after that is described as riding into town on a horse.